 Pumpkin Peanut Butter Dog Cookies

 Your pup deserves a little pumpkin love this fall too!
-Make them homemade cookies with this recipe for Pumpkin Peanut Butter Dog Cookies!
+Make them soft homemade dog treats with this recipe for Pumpkin Peanut Butter Dog Cookies!

 These soft dog cookies are perfect for all dogs, young and old!
 But, especially older dogs who need a softer treat.
 No matter your dogs age, they will love these homemade dog treats!